pingidentity/pingidentity-solutions-customers-wf-base-pre-prod/README.md

 - You will be redirected to a Sign On screen.

-- Next, enter in a sample username, followed by the sample password.
-The sample users file can be found within the PingDirectory Server Profile located at:
+- Next, enter in sampleapptester for the username, followed by the sample password.
+The sample user(s) for specific use cases can be found within the PingDirectory Server Profile located at:

-  `./server-profile/pingdirectory/pd.profile/ldif/userRoot/20-sampleusers.ldif`
+  `./server-profile/pingdirectory/pd.profile/ldif/userRoot/12-sampleusers.ldif`

 - After logging in with the sample username and password, you will be brought to a webpage labeled **Assertion Validator**.